 I now create vibrant, abstract landscapes with some representational elements.
 I use contrasting colors, values and imagery to reflect the tension between light and darkness, justice and injustice, hope and despair, beauty and ugliness.
 I also, sometimes, create mixed media pieces and semi-performative pieces related to social-justice, politics and protest.
 Additionally, the powerful and, at times, overwhelming experience of being a mother continue to shape my work in fundamental ways.

-Krista’s work has been shown in a number of Philadelphia galleries such as Space 1026, the InLiquid Gallery and Practice Gallery, as well as galleries in New Orleans and New Jersey.
-Recently Krista’s painting “Disparate Voices” was included in the exhibition Into The Light, which was organized and curated by the Bridgette Mayer Gallery.
+My work has been shown in a number of Philadelphia galleries such as Space 1026, the InLiquid Gallery and Practice Gallery, as well as galleries in New Orleans and New Jersey.

-Krista is interested in the smallness of our world, the persistence of injustice, the problematic nature of human perception and the daily discipline of practicing hope.
-Krista’s home city of Philadelphia and her reflections on her own imperfect journey are frequently represented.
+I am interested in the smallness of our world, the persistence of injustice, the problematic nature of human perception and the daily discipline of practicing hope.
+My home city of Philadelphia and my reflections on my own imperfect journey are a frequent subtext in my work.